jenkinsci/docker-agent/README_agent.md

 This executable is an instance of the [Jenkins Remoting library](https://github.com/jenkinsci/remoting).
 Java version depends on the image and the platform, see the _Configurations_ section below.

-## Changelog

-See [GitHub releases](https://github.com/jenkinsci/docker-agent/releases) for versions `3.35-1` and above.
-There is no changelog for previous versions, see the commit history.

-Jenkins remoting changelogs are available at [https://github.com/jenkinsci/remoting/releases](https://github.com/jenkinsci/remoting/releases).

 ## Usage

 This image is used as the basis for the [Docker Inbound Agent](https://github.com/jenkinsci/docker-agent/README_inbound-agent.md) image.